-- You can conveniently wipe spills or crumbs straight into the sink.
+- You can conveniently wipe spills or crumbs straight into the basin.

-- It provides more countertop space compared to other sink types.
+- It provides more countertop space compared to all the other types.

-- An Undermount Sink imparts a higher resale value for your home.
+- Moreover, an Undermount Sink imparts a higher resale value for your home.

 - Not only is it much more expensive to buy, but the installation also costs higher than all other sink types.